skip to main content

 Forecast of Earnings

 Students create 3-year pro forma income statements and balance sheets for the company.
 Students evaluate the company’s past record at creating value from its capital investment and R&D decisions, and develop forecasts for the future.
 In forecasting sales and profit margins they analyze the competition and barriers to entry in the business, the potential for cost savings through use of technology, the macroeconomic outlook and the company’s operating leverage.
-Earnings quality is a strong focus.
+Earnings quality and Free Cash Flow are a strong focus.

 Calculation of Intrinsic Value

-Students recommend purchasing stocks with an intrinsic value well above the market price, thus providing a sufficient margin of safety.
-A sale is recommended when the market price exceeds the current estimate of intrinsic value, either because of a change in prices or fundamentals.
+Students recommend purchasing stocks using a price target generated from their intrinsic value calculation above the market price, thus providing a sufficient margin of safety.
+A sale is recommended when the market price exceeds the price target either because of a change in prices or fundamentals.

 Based on their analyses students make recommendations to the class.
 All decisions to recommend purchase or sale of a security is made by the faculty advisor with input from the students and these recommendations are made to the MSU Foundation for trade execution.